eddyerburgh/notes/docs/computer-networking/internet/BGP.md

 In order to have an AS behave as single entity the sub ASes use iBGP rules even though they use eBGP to communicate between each other {% cite internet-routing-architecture -l 265 %}.

-The BGP decision algorithm is the same in confederations except there is a new type of route-a confederation external route.
-A confederation external route is preferred below an eBGP route but above an iBGP rote {% cite internet-routing-architecture -l 265-6 %}.
+The BGP decision algorithm is the same in confederations except there is a new type of route: a confederation external route.
+A confederation external route is preferred below an eBGP route but above an iBGP route {% cite internet-routing-architecture -l 265-6 %}.

 ## References